 To be eligible for retirement benefits, the Retired Soldier must be fully insured.
-Once a Retired Soldier has earned 40 quarters of coverage, he or she is fully insured for life.
-Soldiers who were on active duty for at least 10 years have earned 40 quarters of coverage and are, therefore, fully insured.
+This means that they must have earned 40 credits.
+Soldiers who were on active duty for at least 10 years will have earned 40 credits to be fully insured.

-While the number of quarters of coverage earned determines whether benefits are payable, a Retired Soldier can increase his/her future Social Security benefit amount by continuing to work in Social Security covered employment after retirement.
+The number of credits earned determines whether benefits are payable.
+However, a Retired Soldier can increase their future Social Security benefit amount by continuing to work in Social Security covered employment after retirement.

-Military retired pay and Social Security benefits are concurrently payable -- without offset!
+Military retired pay and Social Security benefits are concurrently payable without offset.

-13-3.
-Types of Social Security Payments.
+13-3 Types of Social Security Payments.